ampatterson123-cmd/Financial-Risk-Analysis-Project/README.md

   - Loan type, purpose, region, borrower demographics
   - Loan status (default vs. non-default)
 - Data is fictional and used for educational purposes.
 - The dataset is too large to include here, however it was sourced from Kaggle.

-Loan_Default.csv
+---

+## Business Problem

+A financial institution seeks to assess borrower default risk to improve underwriting decisions and reduce expected credit losses.
+---
+## Dataset Overview
+- 148,670 rows
+- 34 columns
+- Borrower characteristics
+- Loan structure variables
+- Credit metrics

+---
+## Methodology
+ 1. Data cleaning & exploration perofrmed in SQL
+ 2. Feature engineering and analysis in SQL

 ---